benracine/gencompare_devops/readme.md

 # Creating a GenCompare Virtual Machine #

-You will need to have Ruby and gems installed installed on the host machine.
+You will need to have Ruby, Gems and VirtualBox 4.0.x or 4.1.x installed installed on the host machine.
 I don't address that here though.
 Once those are in place install vagrant.

 ~~~